Introduction

 : Maximum number of tokens considered at each step.stop

-: An array of stop tokens that will terminate the completion.n
+: An array of stop tokens that will terminate the completion.reasoning

 -